bethz/AzureML-FlightPrediction/README.md

 Your challenge is to improve the model and try different experiments.
 Change the algorithm, change algorithm parameters, change project columns to get the best possible accuracy/true/false positive/negative results!

+Note: As you make changes you will need to re-run the Experiment.

 Good Luck!